ibrahimshaabann/Xware-BootCamp/Content/week2/Day1-database-Information/databaseInformation.md

-Sure!
-Here are the answers in markup language:

-1. Page Unit in Database:
+## Page Unit in Database:
 A page unit in a database refers to the smallest fixed-size block of data that can be read from or written to disk.
 It is used as a basic unit for data storage and retrieval.
 Databases store data on disk in pages to efficiently manage data storage and minimize disk I/O operations.
 Each page typically contains a specific number of data records or data blocks.
 When the database needs to read or write data, it operates on entire pages, reducing the overhead of reading or writing individual data items.

-2. Queries Execution with Execution Engine and Buffer Flow:
+## Queries Execution with Execution Engine and Buffer Flow:
 When a query is executed in a database, it goes through the following steps:

 - Query Parsing: The database management system (DBMS) first parses the query to understand its syntax and semantics.